cylc/cylc-doc/src/user-guide/task-job-submission.rst

 ^^^

 Submits task job scripts to IBM Platform LSF by the ``bsub`` command.
-LSF directives can be provided in the suite.rc file:
+LSF directives can be provided in the flow.cylc file:

 .. code-block:: cylc